MttArmstrong/testing-new-framework/_episodes/04-why-open-source.md

 Another common reason to favor open-source licensing is to facilitate building a community around your software.
 Understandably, an open and accessible code base is likely to be more attractive and have a lower barrier to entry for potential contributors than closed source.
 On the other hand, having to complete an explicit license agreement is a barrier to use (or contribution) of closed-source software.
-At most institutions, only a few people are authorized to sign legal agreements on behalf of the organization.Usually, a license agreement would have to be reviewed and executed by an IP lawyer, which can cause delays.
+At most institutions, only a few people are authorized to sign legal agreements on behalf of the organization.
+Usually, a license agreement would have to be reviewed and executed by an IP lawyer, which can cause delays.
-In some cases, the institution and the licensor may be unable to come to agreement and it may be impossible to obtain the license.
+In some cases, the institution and the licensor may be unable to come to an agreement on the terms and it may be impossible to obtain the license.

 And, on a related note, if you're using a proprietary license, you have to manage and archive all of the paperwork associated with those licenses so that you know who your licenses are.
 Some find that this is more trouble than it's worth.